garygriswold/Bible.js/Docs/BibleDeployment.md

 ----------------

 The Publish.sh program stores Bible files in DBL/3prepared.
 These validation programs operate on that copy of the database.
 The ValidationCleanup script copies the file to the DBL/4validated directory.
-This script copies the databases into production by copying the files to DBL/5ready and to the static root of the server.
+This script copies the databases into production by copying the files to DBL/5ready.
+NOTE: This file does not perform the upload to AWS at this time.

 	./ProductionUpload.sh VERSION